wemaketotem/health-sensor-aurora-example-tmp102/README.md

 # Totem_Health_Patch_TMP102_Examle
 Displays the temperature value on the serial monitor.
 TMP102 sensor on the Totem Health Patch.
+Note: does not save data on the SDCard.